zzkao/CSR-Benchmark-Only/README.md

 Defines the primary data structures:
 - Action – Represents a command the LLM intends to run.
-- BashOutput – Stores the resulting shell output after execution.
-- State – Bundles together an Action and its corresponding BashOutput.
+- State – Bundles together an Action and a string containing the bash output.

 ### `command_executor.py`